DIYLabsED/CelestialHarmonyConfigs/README.md

 ## Suggestions

 ### Vallheilheim
-Surface sample for Vallheilheim's apocalypse should have something to do with Anakin's hate for sand, maybe something about sand getting in equipment or the kerbal's feet sinking in sand
+Surface sample for Vallheilheim's apocalypse biome should have something to do with Anakin's hate for sand, maybe something about sand getting in equipment or the kerbal's feet sinking in sand.
+Maybe putting this in a crew report would be better.